Sparky Anderson: Cincinnati Reds

 Just after the 1969 season ended, California Angels manager Lefty Phillips, who as a Dodger scout had signed the teenager Anderson to his first professional contract, named Anderson to his 1970 coaching staff.

-Within days of being hired in Anaheim, he was offered the opportunity to succeed Dave Bristol as manager of the Cincinnati Reds.
-His appointment reunited Anderson with Reds' general manager Bob Howsam, who had hired him as a minor-league skipper in the St. Louis Cardinals and Cincinnati organizations.
+Within a day of being hired in Anaheim, he was offered the opportunity to succeed Dave Bristol as manager of the Cincinnati Reds.
+His appointment reunited Anderson with Reds' general manager Bob Howsam and player development director Sheldon "Chief" Bender, for whom he'd worked as a skipper in the St. Louis Cardinals and Cincinnati minor-league organizations between 1965 and 1968.
 Anderson was named the Reds manager on October 8, 1969.
 Since he was a relative unknown in the sports world, headlines on the day after his hiring read "Sparky Who?"
 At the time of his hiring, Anderson was, at 35, the youngest skipper in baseball.
 Nonetheless, Anderson would become the third manager to lead a team to 100 wins as a rookie manager, doing so by leading the Reds to 102 wins and the National League pennant in 1970, where they lost the 1970 World Series in five games to the Baltimore Orioles.
 During this season, the Reds came to be widely known as the Big Red Machine, a nickname they carried throughout Anderson's tenure.